Professor Anne-Marie FortierProfessor

 My research contributes to citizenship studies, cultural studies, critical migration and diaspora studies, border studies, policy studies.

-Two of my most recent publications relate to my current research on 'Becoming Citizens, Enacting Citizenships'.
+Three of my most recent publications relate to my current research on 'Becoming Citizens, Enacting Citizenships'.
 These articles are on the politics of desire and anxiety that are constitutive of 'naturalisation':

 See also my blog piece Why applying for citizenship is an anxiety filled process – and not just for applicants

-I am currently writing a monograph on citizenship attribution and acquisition in England, based on fieldwork conducted between 2012-2014.
-The distinctive character of this study is its focus on the experiences of applicants and non-applicants (ESOL teachers/providers; Council registrars; ceremony officials; etc).
+I am currently writing a monograph on citizenship attribution and acquisition in England, based on fieldwork conducted between 2012-2017.
+The distinctive character of this study is its focus on the experiences of both applicants and institutional actors (ESOL teachers/providers; Council registrars; ceremony officials; etc).
 The study bridges perspectives on citizenship and integration policies that focus on the 'authoritative state', on the one hand, and perspectives that centre on 'lived experiences' of governance, on the other, to consider 'the social life of naturalisation' as a political, social, and lived process that is not reducible to the conferment of citizenship.
-By looking at 'naturalisation' as an assemblage of material, discursive, social, and embodied processes and practices, this study fills a gap in the field of citizenship and migration by extending understandings of citizenship attribution and acquisition beyond the letter of the law.
+By looking at 'naturalisation' as an assemblage of material, discursive, social, and affective processes and practices, this study fills a gap in the field of citizenship and migration by extending understandings of citizenship attribution and acquisition beyond the letter of the law.
 This research received funding from the British Academy and the Leverhulme Trust.

-The above articles and the book in progress extend from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
+My current study extends from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
 See Multicultural Horizons (Routledge, 2008), and 'Proximities by design?
 Affective citizenship and the management of unease' is published in Citizenship Studies 14(1) 2010.

 Émigré cultures and transnational belongings